 - Dubai Airport location is in the Al Garhoud area on Deira side of the creek.
-Coming from Sharjah, try either Al Ittihad Road (or car park as it usually is), otherwise known as the Dubai Sharjah Road.
-Or try the Airport Tunnel.
+Coming from Sharjah, try either Al Ittihad Road (or car park as it usually is), otherwise known as the Dubai-Sharjah Road.
+Also the Airport Tunnel or Sheikh MBZ Rd (E311, was Emirates Rd).
 Either way, there are signs to follow.

 - Public transport to the airport includes taxis, Dubai Municipality buses, and airport buses visiting many hotels.
 Four and five star hotels usually arrange pick up and delivery of guests.
 Three star and lower probably not.

-- Dubai Metro - from September 2009 Red Line operations started with the station open at Terminal 3 (T3), and from April 2010, another station at T1.
+- Dubai Metro - from September 2009 Red Line metro operations started with the station open at Terminal 3 (T3), and from April 2010, another station at T1.
 Good access to hotels in Al Riga area of Deira, and a couple along Sheikh Zayed Road.
-Only 10 Dubai red line stations open initially, all 29 expected to be open by end of 2010.
-Dubai Metro has limited operating hours though - late night arrivals and departures will be caught out, and those travelling on Fridays before 2pm.
-There are also baggage restrictions making the Dubai Metro impractical for most passengers, and acting as a useful introduction for visitors and new residents to the sometimes illogical and nonsensical nature of Dubai.
+Dubai Metro has limited operating hours though - late night or early morning arrivals and departures will be caught out, and those travelling on Fridays before 2pm (no that's not a joke).
+There are also baggage restrictions making the Dubai Metro impractical for most passengers, and acting as a useful introduction for visitors and new residents to the sometimes illogical nature of Dubai.

 Accommodation near Dubai Airport